 Ubuntu vs. Redhat (Rhel): Which One Should You Learn?

 There's a debate in the Linux world that's half truth and half legend.
-And it can really interfere with a beginner that has just decided to learn about Linux system administration.
+And it can really interfere with a beginner who has just decided to learn about Linux system administration.
 The legend says that if one wants to learn a Linux-based operating system, one should learn Red Hat Enterprise Linux, or RHEL for short.

 "RHEL is the only serious operating system for servers.
 Ubuntu is just for hobbyists.
 If you want a real job at a real company, then you have to learn RHEL.
 Learning anything else is just a waste of time if you want a career in this domain."